#1. Device and Platform Independence

 Crucial to the success of the standards is a priority on security.
 For instance, all the essential APIs that power audio and video sharing are built into the browser.
 As mentioned above, users do not have to download third-party plugins or other software that may contain malware.

-Another security feature associated with WebRTC is its unique nature of data transfer; the transfer of audio and video data between users is done end-to-end.
-There are no servers in between that handle the data.
+Another security feature associated with WebRTC is its unique nature of data transfer; the transfer of audio and video data between users is encrypted.
 The connecting service is used for signaling, but the main audio-video data exchange happens between users' or attendees' browsers.
 This design reduces the avenues that hackers can use to eavesdrop into a session.

 Our software also is kept up to date on the security front, reducing the chances of a third party eavesdropping on your content or successfully hacking into your sessions.